rithan2001/Database-to-shortlist-Universities_VLSI-only-/readme.md

 	Upenn - good only for emb systems
 	UC boulder - best emb system course
-	Caltech- too much research based (genrally only PHD) , but worth 100% Standford - i am not able to find  good courses in VLSI UW Madison - thesis is best option
+	Caltech- too much research based (genrally only PHD) , but worth 100% Standford - i didn't like courses in VLSI
+	For Comp Arch, UTA, UWM, NCSU are the best after top universities like UCLA, UCB, Standford UW Madison - thesis is best option
 	Gatech, Uminn - non thesis (course work only )